 “If so, I feel like an IDIOT!
 To me sponsoring is always the right thing to do, basically it’s a responsibility and a privilege, but I never thought of that child as ‘my child’.
 I think I’ve been doing this all wrong.
 There has been no relationship other than with the bank or organization receiving the funds for the child.”

 Does this sum up your sponsorship experience?
 If so, you’re not alone.
-Diane, of whom I wrote in my previous post, is my third sponsored child, but she’s the first I’ve attemped to support in ways that extend beyond financial obligation.
+D, my sponsored child through Imana Kids, is my third sponsored child, but she’s the first I’ve attempted to support in ways that extend beyond financial obligation.

 It wasn’t that I didn’t care about the other two, I just didn’t think they cared about me.
 I didn’t believe that writing an occasional letter or sending a package of stickers would have any positive impact on their lives.